 - A. This chapter is applicable only if pursuing Preservation funding through Risk of Loss Due to Critical Physical Needs.
 Refer to the current Multifamily Self-Scoring Worksheet available at the Multifamily Consolidated Request for Proposals/Housing Tax Credits Funding Rounds webpage to determine eligibility requirements.
 Applicants claiming Risk of Loss Due to Critical Physical Needs must determine (by third party assessment) the following: - 1.
 Whether or not there are any Critical Physical Needs.
 Critical Physical Needs are deficiencies that if left unattended will likely jeopardize the property's federal assistance or other state, local or intermediary assistance. - 2.
-Whether or not repair/replacement of major physical plant components (including Critical Physical Needs) that have been identified will result in 15+ years of sustained operations. - 3.
-Whether or not identified scope of Critical Physical Needs exceeds the available reserves by at least \$5,000 per unit. - B. Refer to Chapter 3 Rehabilitation for definitions and general information related to needs assessments, 20-Year Capital Expenditure Template, needs categories, and other standard rehabilitation procedures.
+Whether or not repair/replacement of major physical plant components (including Critical Physical Needs) that have been identified will result in 10+ years of sustained operations. - 3.
+Whether or not identified scope of Critical Physical Needs exceeds the available reserves by at least \$5,000 per unit. - B. Refer to Chapter 3 (General Occupancy Rehabilitation Minimum Standards) of this document for definitions and general information related to needs assessments, 20-Year Capital Expenditure Template, needs categories, and other standard rehabilitation procedures.